 Established by Dr. Boyd's Family on the occasion of her retirement from Mount Saint Vincent University to recognize her distinguished record of achievement and her dedication to her students.
 This prize will be presented annually to a student who has demonstrated academic excellence, has completed a minimum of three units of course work in chemistry, and who intends to pursue advanced study in chemistry or teach chemistry at the secondary level.
 Applicants must submit a letter detailing their future academic and career plans and submit to the Chair, Department of Chemistry.

 Swiss Ambassador's Prizes

-Book prizes are awarded to the students with highest standing in French and in German.
+Book prize awarded to a student with the highest standing in French.

 Walter Shelton Essay Prize in History